-This Report informs the shareholders of Nestlé S.A. on the proposed maximum compensations of the Board of Directors and of the Executive Board submitted to the shareholders for approval at the Annual General Meeting of April 11, 2019.
+This Report informs the shareholders of Nestlé S.A. on the proposed maximum amounts of compensation of the Board of Directors and of the Executive Board submitted to the shareholders for approval at the Annual General Meeting of April 15, 2021.